sdbrenner/sdbrenner.github.io/pages/research.md

 # Summary and interests

-I have an interest in studying small-scale dynamics in the near-surface region of the Arctic ocean and within inland water bodies.
+I have an interest in studying dynamic processes in the near-surface region of the Arctic ocean and within inland water bodies.
 My research considers these processes using an observational approach.
 <!-- For more details about the instrument platforms that I use, see my [Research Methods page](/methods/) -->

 # Current projects